ppy/osu-wiki/wiki/Game_mode/en.md

 *Main page: [osu!catch](osu!catch)*

-In *osu!catch*, fruits of differing varieties fall to the beat from the top of the screen.
-The player controls a [catcher](/wiki/Mascots#-yuzu) with a plate atop their head for catching fruits.
+In *osu!catch*, fruits of differing varieties fall from the top of the screen, and the player must catch them to the beat.
+To this end they control a [catcher](/wiki/Mascots#-yuzu) with a plate atop their head for catching said fruits.
 This mode is loosely based on a minigame inside of a [Beatmania](https://en.wikipedia.org/wiki/Beatmania "Wikipedia") simulator, which itself is believed to be based on the *EZ2CATCH* mode from the [EZ2DJ](https://en.wikipedia.org/wiki/EZ2DJ "Wikipedia") series. osu!catch's mascot is [Yuzu](/wiki/Mascots#-yuzu), a blue-haired boy.

 ![Gameplay of osu!catch](/wiki/shared/catch-gameplay.jpg "osu!catch gameplay")